moneytech/exdos64/README.md

 ========
 - Fully 64-bit -- independent of BIOS.
 - SMP up to 16 CPUs, and I/O APIC.
-- Read/write ATA driver.
+- ATA/ATAPI driver.
+- ExDFS filesystem access (and ISO9660 coming soon!)
 - VESA 2.0 framebuffer driver, up to 16 million colors.
 - Window Manager.
 - PCI/PCIe scanner.
-- ACPI driver (with shutdown and reset, and partial AML interpreter under development).
+- ACPI driver (with shutdown and reset, and partial AML interpreter under development.)
-- Driver interface in userspace (hybrid kernel).
+- Driver interface in userspace (hybrid kernel.)

 Running ExDOS
 =============
 ExDOS runs in Bochs, QEMU, VirtualBox, VMware and some real hardware.
 In Bochs, performance is low.
 Use disk.img as a hard disk image, with CHS values 71/16/63.
 In QEMU, VirtualBox and VMware, be sure to use the disk image with ATA and not SATA, as the AHCI driver is not yet functional.
+ExDOS can also run from a CD/DVD drive.
+Currently, it only supports ATAPI, and not yet SATAPI as the AHCI driver is not yet functional.
+ExDOS has an ATAPI driver but no ISO9660 driver yet, and so the file system is unavailable when booting from a CD.
+Still, you can run "qemu-system-x86_64 -cdrom exdos.iso" to run it from a CD-ROM.

 Source code organization
 ========================